 Bowiefest was launched in 2012, the year of David Bowie’s 65th birthday, and the 40th anniversary of the seminal album The Rise and Fall of Ziggy Stardust and the Spiders from Mars.
 Co-founders Oli and Natasha thought it the perfect time to celebrate an overlooked aspect of the great man’s career, namely his contribution to cinema and the small screen.
 Somewhat surprisingly, such an event had never been held in the UK, and as a result, went on to sell out the ICA in London in the late summer of 2012 for its entire weekend of events.
 Bear in mind this was before the announcement of the 2013 V&A exhibition celebrating Bowie as well as the surprising comeback album, so very much at the start of the revival of Bowie-mania.

-Since then, Bowiefest has collaborated with various partners on one-off screenings and events, including at the BFI and Riverside Studios, every time to sell-out audiences.
-Next up is a showcase at Latitude Festival in July 2013 before plans to tour to Berlin in 2014 and New York in 2015.
+Since then, Bowiefest has collaborated with various partners on one-off screenings and events, including at the BFI, Riverside Studios and Latitude Festival, every time to sell-out audiences.